UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/UbuntuVM/README.md

 + Note: There is an Ubuntu Template you can pull from if you want to create additional VMs.
 If you are pulling from this template you can avoid [Configuring Ubuntu Install inside Vm](#configuring-ubuntu-installation-inside-vm) step and skip straight to the [Using Preconfigured template] step.

 1. Hit Create VM - blue button in top right
-2. Ensure the node is PVE4(this is a design choice specific to our system, our linuxVms are under PVE4) & hit next
+2. Ensure the machines are created on the same node.
+Once SDNs are implemented this will not matter.
+In this case all VMs are created on the PVE4 node
 ![Alt text](Images/Step1-2.png)